LT-IntroToAI-SY2324/a9-wikipedia-scraping-ewan/README.md

 Let's walk through an example of that.
 Going back to our Grace Hopper example from before (and using the helper functions defined in `utilties.py`):

+This assignment I found dificult.
+I used help from git hub of my classmates in order to understand what to do.

 ```python
 >>> from utilities import *
 >>> infobox_text = get_first_infobox_text(get_page_html("Grace Hopper"))